neverthirstyplants/neverthirstyplants.github.io/_nevertp/04_Building_high_frequency_soil_moisture_sensor.md

 ---
 layout: page
 title: Building a 120 MHz soil moisture sensor (Coming Soon)
-description: Describing the details how a 120 MHz soil moisture can be build.
+description: Describing the details how a 120 MHz soil moisture sensor can be build.
 img:
 importance: 4
 related_publications: true